Back to Walking Holidays

 Get up at 6am and have a lazy breakfast.
 Depart at 7:15.
 Meet two of Lesley's friends at the High point trial head, Jeff and James.
 Head off for a 50 minute jog.
 Go round Swamp, Adventure and another trail.
 I get very out of breath and decide not to do the Bus trail and walk back.
 Follow a set of pylons, but they are not the right ones and I get rather lost.
 The others all set off looking for me.
 Set off up Tiger Mountain.
 Long slog up to Tiger 3 summit, trees prevent any views on the way up.
 The top is clear and we get views across to Seattle.
 Carry on to Tiger 2 peak and then the summit.
 At Tiger summit sit there and have dinner and look down to Puget sound.
 Get a bit lost on the bypass round the summit of Tiger one.
 Long descent, Lesley reckons that I talk too much.
 Get back to the house and the bench at Tiger summit can be seen from the back garden.
 I drive into Seattle, park next to Safeco field and go into the Pyramid Alehouse to meet Simon.
 Try a couple of the local beers.

 Get out of bed at about 7:30am.
 Drive out to North Bend.
 Head up Mount Si.
 Very dense forest, I like the fact that it is totally unmanaged.
 There was a large fire there in 1910, some of the blackened trees can still be seen now.
 Starts to rain as we approach the summit.
 It is raining when we get to the top, the last bit is called haystack and is quite a scramble.
 Very cold hands when on the top.
 Some views from the top at 4167 feet.
 Come down fairly quickly.
 Call in for cherry pie in North Bend.
-Stay in in the evening, have a little salad and make plans.
+Stay in for the evening, have a little salad and make plans.
 Whilst discussing the bike ride planned for Sunday Lesley asks me, "On a tandem, which one steers ?"

 Bit of a late start trying to get a number for bike hire shops.
 Drive down to Enumclaw, hire two bikes.
 Head down the state route 410 for about 25 miles.
 Set off at 1pm.
 Do a trail called Skookum flats, very good to start with, but then the trail runs out.
 I have to carry the bikes up hill for a while and then we carry them over lots of fallen trees.
 After we get to the swept away suspension bridge and it gets a bit easier.
 Stop for lunch at about 3:30pm.
 Long two hour sit by the white river and have the sandwiches from yesterday.
 Get back to the vehicle for about 7pm.
 On the drive back get my first view of Rainier, from the cycle shop, completely covered in snow and massive.
 No phone signal all day.
 We get back at about 9pm.
 Lesley cooks some pasta.
 Have some more Curve Ball and look at the guide books for tomorrow.